MuteJester/Simple_Image_Processing_Library/README.md

 `void Kronecker_product(Image &b,const char *mode, const int Alter)`

-Method converts both images to matrices and preforms Kronecker multiplication between all pixel creating a new image loaded to the matrix part of object. if alter arguemnt will be passed as one the pixel data of the image itself holded in object will be alterd as well as the height and width.
+The method converts both images to matrices and preforms Kronecker multiplication between all pixels creating a new image loaded to the matrix part of the object. if alter argument will be passed as '1' the pixel data of the image itself held in the object will be altered as well as the height and width.

-please keep in mind Kronecker product takes Image A an m × n Image and B is a p × q Image ,  Kronecker product will create a new image A ⊗ B that will be: the mp × nq of oiginal A and B, meaning if you use two images 100x100 pixels , the new image created will be 10,000x10,000 pixels and the weight of the image will be corresponding. also please keep in mind there is a maximum an jpg can carry , the maximum is 65,535×65,535 pixels. processing time may vary from 1 to 6 minutes depending on both image sizes.
+please keep in mind Kronecker product takes Image A an m × n Image and B is a p × q Image,  Kronecker product will create a new image A ⊗ B that will be: the mp × nq of original A and B, meaning if you use two images 100x100 pixels, the new image created will be 10,000x10,000 pixels and the weight of the image will be corresponding. also please keep in mind there is a maximum a jpg can carry, the maximum is 65,535×65,535 pixels. processing time may vary from 1 to 6 minutes depending on both image sizes.

 the method contains 4 mods;
-1. "Mul" - method will preforme a simple ,classic Kronecker multiplication
+1. "Mul" - method will perform a simple, classic Kronecker multiplication
 2. "Size" - method will create a  Kronecker Product where the biggest pixels is selected each iteration
-3. "Build_From" - method will construct calling objects images using passed by argument image (as shown in example)
+3. "Build_From" - method will construct calling objects images using passed by argument image (as shown in the example)
 4. "Mix" - method will mix between the pixel of both images creating the Kroneckers Product of  the pixel mixture ;

  example: